sustainablelab/min-cpp/README.md

-This is a minimal C++ build setup using IMGUI with the SDL2 and OpenGL3 backends.
+This is a minimal C++ build setup using IMGUI with SDL2 ~and OpenGL3~.

 # Minimal Source